 If you get 50 mails a day, potentially this amounts to 50 interruptions.
 Don't check your inbox every time you see or hear a message alert.
-Allocate a time when you will check your inbox, say, every half hour or hour.
+Try turning audible message alerts off so that you are not disturbed and allocate a time when you will check your inbox, say, every half hour or hour.

 Leave checking personal emails until lunchtime or after hours.
 That applies to web browsing and social networking sites, too.
 You must stay focussed on your work.

 Just because some tasks are boring or more difficult doesn't mean you should avoid them.
 It's all about timing.
 Decide when tasks need to be completed and prioritise your workload on that basis.
 It will feel like a huge weight has been lifted off your shoulders when you've completed a tough or arduous task.